Configuring TWCS for IoT Sensor Data Streams in Cassandra 4.x/5.x

 try:

 logging.info("Rollback to STCS executed.
-Monitor compaction queue for 30 minutes.")
+Monitor the compaction queue for 30 minutes.")

 finally: